Elegy Written in a Country Churchyard: Composition

 There are two possible ways the poem was composed.
 The first, Mason's concept, argues that the Eton copy was the original for the Elegy poem and was complete in itself.
 Later critics claimed that the original was more complete than the later version; Roger Lonsdale argued that the early version had a balance that set up the debate, and was clearer than the later version.
 Lonsdale also argued that the early poem fits classical models, including Virgil's Georgics and Horace's Epodes.
 According to Mason the early version of the poem was finished in August 1742, but there is little evidence to give such a definite date.
 He argued that the poem was in response to West's death, but there is little to indicate that Mason would have such information.

 Instead, Walpole wrote to Mason to say: "The Churchyard was, I am persuaded, posterior to West's death at least three or four years, as you will see by my note.
 At least I am sure that I had the twelve or more first lines from himself above three years after that period, and it was long before he finished it."

 The two did not resolve their disagreement, but Walpole did concede the matter, possibly to keep the letters between them polite.
-But Gray's outline of the events provides the second possible way the poem was composed: the first lines of the poem were written some time in 1746 and he probably wrote more of the poem during the time than Walpole claimed.
+However, Gray's outline of the events provides the second possible way the poem was composed: the first lines of the poem were written some time in 1746 and he probably wrote more of the poem during the time than Walpole claimed.
 The letters show the likelihood of Walpole's date for the composition, as a 12 June 1750 letter from Gray to Walpole stated that Walpole was provided lines from the poem years before and the two were not on speaking terms until after 1745.
 The only other letter to discuss the poem was one sent to Wharton on 11 September 1746, which alludes to the poem being worked on.